mitric-lab/programming_theochem/src/00-preface/01-motivation.md

 #### Python can be very performant

-During this course, we will often use Python libraries like NumPy or SciPy for mathematical algorithms and especially linear algebra.
+During this course, we will often use Python libraries like NumPy or SciPy for mathematical algorithms, especially linear algebra.
 These packages bring two major advantages.
 On the one hand, they allow the very easy use of complicated algorithms and, on the other hand, these packages are written in compiled languages like C or Fortran.
 This way, we can benefit from the performance advantages without having to learn a potentially more complicated